mam-dev/debianized-sentry/README.md

 [classic host-centric installation method](https://docs.sentry.io/server/installation/python/).
 This project helps with that on Debian-like targets, by providing DEB packaging for the server component.
-This makes life-cycle management on production hosts a lot easier, and avoids common drawbacks of ‘from source’ installs like needing build tools and direct internet access in production environments.
+This makes life-cycle management on production hosts a lot easier, and [avoids common drawbacks](https://nylas.com/blog/packaging-deploying-python/) of ‘from source’ installs, like needing build tools and direct internet access in production environments.

 The Debian packaging metadata in